 - exchange rate contracts (except those which are based on gold) with an original maturity of not more than 14 calendar days.
-When such contracts are covered by a valid bilateral netting agreement (see Section C below), the reporting institution may net the profits or losses on such contracts against those on other contracts covered by the same agreement in arriving at the net exposure for capital adequacy purposes.
+When such contracts are covered by a valid bilateral netting agreement (see Section C below), the reporting institution may net such contracts against the other contracts covered by the same agreement in arriving at the net exposure for capital adequacy purposes.
 The inclusion or exclusion of such contracts for netting purposes must however be done on a consistent basis; and

 - forward exchange rate contracts arising from swap deposit arrangements.
 Under such arrangements, the money deposited by customers is under the control of the reporting institution during the life of the forward contracts, therefore the institution is able to ensure that the customers do not default on the settlement of the forward contracts.

 - 11. Interest rate contracts

-- Equity contracts 12.
+- 12. Equity contracts

 - 13. Precious metal contracts

 - 14. Debt security contracts or other commodity contracts

 - 15. Credit derivative contracts

-This item is intended for the reporting of counterparty credit risk exposures arising from credit default swaps and total return swaps.
+This item is intended for the reporting of counterparty default risk exposures arising from credit default swaps and total return swaps.